FAQ

 • Civil case as defendant: -5 to -10 points

 The score is a proprietary ObraXRAY measure based exclusively on official public data.
 It shows what was found and what we deduce from the records, but it is not an absolute judgment on the company.
-A company with a low score may have resolvable administrative issues; a company with a high score may have problems not yet reflected in databases.
+A company with a low score may have resolvable administrative issues; a company with a high score may have problems not yet reflected in official sources.
 The full report includes concrete recommendations on how to interpret each result.

 No. The PDF is a snapshot of the data from the last update and does not refresh with new records.
 If the company files for insolvency afterwards, that case will not appear in the PDF you have on file.
 For up-to-date data, run a re-verification (9.99 EUR within 12 months) or use the online dashboard while coverage is active.
 The online dashboard is dynamic and reflects the current state of the company, the PDF is a historical archive.